 I completed my PhD between September 2015 and November 2018, with a 14 month fieldwork period in Oman.
 Broadly, my research aimed to understand the social drivers and ecological impacts of overstocking by rural pastoralists in Jabal Qamar, the westernmost mountain range in Dhofar.

-In February 2019, after a relaxing Christmas with friends and family, I moved with my wife Alana, to the city of Columbus in Ohio, USA.
+In February 2019, after a relaxing Christmas with friends and family, I moved to Columbus in Ohio, USA.
 Here, I joined the ASOM project as a post-doctoral researcher.
 This highly collaborative research aims to improve our understanding of how the environment influences human territorial behavior in pastoral ecosystems as well as how territoriality in turn shapes the environment.

 Since 2021 I have worked as Monitoring and Evidence Manager at Kent Wildlife Trust, supporting high profile conservation projects such as Pine Marten and European Bison reintroduction programmes.
 I have received intensive training in Conservation Standards, obtained a GVC drone pilot qualification, and worked on the Wilder Carbon voluntary carbon standard – a mechanism for locking up additional carbon through restoration of native habitat via reinstatement of natural processes.

-In 2025, I took up an additional post as Director of Research at the Dhofar Centre for Wildlife Research in Oman.
+In 2025, I took up an additional post as Co-founder at the Dhofar Centre for Wildlife Research in Oman.